cdaringe/blog/src/posts/2020-01-01--tessellation-paths-svg/index.md

 ## tessellate!

-When we tessllate hexagons, the units are not oriented in a perfectly square grid--the columns offset from one another.
+When we tessellate hexagons, the units are not oriented in a perfectly square grid--the columns offset from one another.
 We can still specify simple, relative units for each unit, e.g.

 ```ts
 [[-1, -1], [-1, 0], [0,0], [0,1], [1,1], ..., [n, n]]